TsMark01/DE_FAST_COURSE/README.markdown

 ## 📝 Author

 **Mark Tsyrul**
-17-year-old CS enthusiast from Russia | GitHub: [TsMark01](https://github.com/TsMark01) | Building the future of data engineering, one DAG at a time! 🚀
+17-year-old enthusiast from Russia | GitHub: [TsMark01](https://github.com/TsMark01) | Building the future of data engineering and IT! 🚀

 *Last Updated: September 27, 2025*